NotTimm/shiftmanager/README.md

 * SQLPASS = mysql connection password
 * SECRETKEY = your own choice of encryption key

-Confirm there is no whitespace between words and spaces Then press Ctrl+X or Cmd+X then Y then enter to save the file
+Confirm there is no whitespace between words and equals signs Then press Ctrl+X or Cmd+X then Y then enter to save the file

 Now pip install the required imports and run the server